-Have you ever had Tom Yum Soup?
-If so, you will love this Thai Tom Yum Fried Rice Using Turkey Meat!
-Rotisserie chicken, roasted duck, pork, or ham works perfectly for this recipe too!
-And it’s so quick and easy, you can have this delicious fried rice in 20 minutes!
+Are you a fan of Tom Yum Soup?
+If so, you will love this easy Thai Tom Yum Fried Rice using this easy Tom Yum paste recipe.
+This recipe uses roasted meat like rotisserie chicken, leftover turkey meat, roasted duck, pork, or ham.
+And it’s so quick and easy.
+You can have this delicious fried rice on the table in 20 minutes!

-Initially, I had called for left-over turkey meat for this Tom Yum fried rice recipe.
-After a few questions and my realizing how silly it was to limit the deliciously to only once a year, I adapted the recipe a little bit to include roasted meat like chicken, pork, ham, or duck.
+Initially, I had called for leftover turkey meat for this Tom Yum fried rice recipe.
+After a few questions and realizing how silly it was to limit the deliciousness to only once a year, I adapted the recipe to include roasted meat like chicken, pork, ham, or duck.
 All are excellent options and allow you to make this delicious fried rice all year round!

 What is Tom Yum?

 - The recipes call for a pre-made Tom Yum paste.
-Not only is this saving you a ton of time on making the paste yourself,, but it’s two recipes in one.
-Traditional Tom Yum calls for chili paste, another recipe you will have to make without using the paste.
+Not only is this saving you a ton of time making the paste yourself, but it’s two recipes in one.
+Traditional Tom Yum calls for chili paste, another recipe you must make without using the paste.

-- As mentioned, the recipe is quick and fast.
-You can throw it all together in about 20 minutes.
+- It's an easy stir-fry dish!
+The recipe is quick and fast.
+You can throw it together in about 20 minutes.

-- You can also use rotisserie chicken meat if you don’t typically eat turkey outside of Thanksgiving, allowing you to make this dish all year long!
+- You can also use rotisserie chicken meat if you don’t typically eat turkey outside of Thanksgiving, allowing you to make this dish all year!

 What Goes into Tom Yum Fried Rice?

-Here is the ingredient list for this recipe and a few notes on these specific ingredients that you might find helpful.
+Here is the ingredient list for this delicious Tom Yum fried rice recipe, along with a few notes on these specific ingredients that you might find helpful.

 - Tom Yum paste.
 This is the star of the show that binds all the ingredients together into a sour, salty, and umami flavor.
 I used the Aroy D brand but have used the Mae Sri brand and loved it.

-- Turkey meat.
-My original recipe called for leftover thanksgiving meat.
-But you can use any type of roasted meat for this recipe!
+- Roasted meat.
+My original recipe called for leftover Thanksgiving meat.
+But you can use any roasted meat for this recipe!

 - Kaffir lime leaves.
 Also called “Makrut” in Thai, you can find these leaves in the frozen section of the Asian market.
 You will need about 3-4 leaves for this recipe, don’t skip out on this amazing taste and nutritious ingredient if you can help it.